Industrial Computed Tomography

 Internal structures and hidden defects can be detected, inspected, and analyzed, while the component remains fully assembled.
 This opens up new possibilities in product development and quality assurance.
 It gives the developer a new set of tools for more efficient and technology-driven product development.

-Fiber-reinforced high-performance concrete allows structures to be designed with significantly greater filigree while retaining the same load capacity.
-So material can be saved and architecturally demanding structures can be realized.
-The high strength is achieved, by the addition of steel fibers and a low porosity.
+The high strength of fiber reinforced concrete is achieved by the addition of glass fibers and a low porosity.
 Computed tomography enables the quantitative characterization of porosity and fiber orientation in the material.
 Based on these findings, concrete quality can be controlled and development loops accelerated.